alanhsieh2000/MDP/README.md

 Figure 1 ~ 4 can be helpful tools to understand whether more training is needed.
 The code to plot them is included in test cases.

 # Temporal Difference
-## How to use
 The TemporalDifference class implements an on-policy TD(0) - Sarsa with &epsilon;-Greedy tabular method.
 Both state and action space has to be discrete.
-Gymnasium's Toy Text environments like Blackjack, Taxi, Cliff Walking and Frozen Lake could be solved by this class. &epsilon; decays exponentially.
+Gymnasium's Toy Text environments like Blackjack, Taxi, Cliff Walking and Frozen Lake could be solved by this class.

+## How to use
+Its &epsilon; decays exponentially.
 Its decay rate can be controlled by keyword arguments of TemporalDifference constructor *epsilonHalfLife*, and its learning rate can be controlled by keyword argument *alpha*.
 ```
 import gymnasium as gym
 from src import TD